Kimberley Allardyce, Mike Corcoran, Silver the office greeter, and Benjamin Noorduyn

 Apart from work, Mike enjoys the great Okanagan outdoors, including camping, hiking the many beautiful trails, floating down the Shuswap River, and playing cards with friends.
 He and his wife are cat people, and at one time they had a 30 pound cat named “Harley”.
 The vet was very impressed and said it wasn’t that he was fat, he was just big boned!
 The family recently got a kitten, which combined with a newborn baby, makes for a very energetic household!

-Appointments available at all of our three
+Appointments available at both of our

 convenient locations in the Okanagan

-© 2023 Melody Martin Law Corporation All Rights Reserved | Powered By | FacebookLinkedIn
+© 2024 Melody Martin Law Corporation All Rights Reserved | Powered By | FacebookLinkedIn